max-creates08/Bluetooth-Arm/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

+-->

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/5vV-AcF4DRU?si=Ut-Z7bL2yFteAWOz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
+For my second milestone, I added Bluetooth control using an HM-10 and a Bluetooth terminal app called BluetoothLE.
 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone -->
+- What needs to be completed before your final milestone

 # First Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pl3rsx-9awk?si=rAK55ilik1rxmmjO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For my first milestone, I have a working prototype of a robotic arm powered by my Macbook and a 7.5 power supply.
-Which powered the Arduino Nano(the Brains) that controlled the 4 servos (Yaw, Arm, Wrist, Claw).
-The joystick input was measured by the Nano and a new angle for the servos.
-The biggest challenge was powering the arm, the servos could draw .5 Amps causing the whole thing to shut down.
-Furthermore, the servos had to be replaced as they were very weak.
+For my first milestone, I have a working prototype of a robotic arm powered by my MacBook and a 7.5V power supply, which powered the Arduino Nano (the Brains) that controlled the four servos (Yaw, Arm, Wrist, Claw).
+The Nano and a new angle for the servos measured the joystick input.
+The biggest challenge was powering the arm, as the servos could draw 0.5 amps, causing the whole system to shut down.
+Additionally, the servos had to be replaced as they were very weak.
+I fully controlled the base, arm, wrist, and claw movements.
+For my next milestone, I want to have full Bluetooth control using an HM-10.
-- Full control of base movement
-- Full control of Arm movement
-- Full control of Wrist movement
-- Full control of Claw movement
-- For my next milestone, I want to have full Bluetooth Control using an HM-10

 # Schematics
 <img src="schematics.png" alt="Sechmatic 1" width="300">